softwareforgood/wordpress-commons/README.md

 The Opensource Commons is a project originally built by [RE-AMP](http://www.reamp.org/) and [Software for Good](http://www.softwareforgood.com) which aims to help organizations move their communication online and collaborate digitally.

-Built using [Wordpress](http://www.wordpress.org) and [Buddypress](http://www.buddypress.org) (plus many more plugins) the Commons is relatively simple to setup with some familiarity with those tools.
+Built using [Wordpress](http://www.wordpress.org), [Buddypress](http://www.buddypress.org), [Bones Theme](http://themble.com/bones/), plus many more plugins, the Commons is relatively simple to setup with some familiarity with those tools.

 ## Installation & Setup
 This project assumes some familiarity with setting up a [Wordpress site](https://codex.wordpress.org/Installing_WordPress).
+It also uses some frontend tools like SCSS, Compass and Grunt.
+While these are not required, its recommended and its setup for it out of the box.

 The only code checked into the repository in the `wp-content` directory containing plugins and themes and a default database with some basic plugin configuration and pages to get up and running quickly.
 I also highly recommend using [wp-cli](http://wp-cli.org/) to make your wordpress life a little easier.